 MILL, William Hodge.
-Middlesex 18.7.1792 — Brasted, Kent 25.12.1853.
-British Teacher and Indologist in India.
+Hackney, Middlesex 18.7.1792 — Brasted, Kent 25.12.1853.
+Rev. British Teacher and Indologist in India.
 Son of John Mill, of Dundee, and Martha Hodge.
 Privately educated by Dr. Belsham, a Unitarian preacher, studies at Trinity College, Cambridge: B.A.
 1813, Fellow 1814, M.A.
 1816.
-In 1818 ordained priest, still living in Cambridge studying Oriental languages.
+In 1818 ordained priest, still living in Cambridge and studying Oriental languages.
 From 1820 first Principal of the new Bishop’s College in Calcutta.
 In 1838 returned to England because of health problems.
-Applied for the Sanskrit chair at Oxford but failed (Wilson got it).
+Applied for the Sanskrit chair at Oxford but failed as Wilson got it.
 From 1839 Chaplain to the Archbishop of Canterbury, 1840 Christian Advocate in Cambridge.
 From 1848 Regius Professor of Hebrew there.
 Also Canon of Ely.
 D.D.
-Married Maria Elphinstone.
+Married Maria Elphinstone, at least one daughter.

 Sources: C. B[endall], D.N.B.
 37, 1894, 400; Buckland, Dictionary; Wikipedia.

 Last Updated on 8 months by Admin